arthurflor23/handwritten-text-recognition/README.md

 - `--seed`: Seed value for the training process.
 - `--verbose`: Verbosity mode.

-Feel free to experiment with these parameters to customize the behavior of project according to your specific needs.
+Feel free to experiment with the parameters to find the ones that best fit your specific needs.

 ## Call to Contribute